rojotek/docs/docs/security/full-disk-encryption.md

 ## Enabling Full Disk Encryption

-Now you're ready to enable full disk encryption on your Linode running Debian 7 (Wheezy).
+Now you're ready to enable full disk encryption on your Linode running Debian 8 (Jessie).
 Here's how to do it:

 1. [Reboot into Finnix](/docs/rescue-and-rebuild#sph_booting-into-rescue-mode) from the **Rescue** tab in the Linode Manager.
 2. [Connect to LISH](/docs/using-lish-the-linode-shell), which will allow you to access the Linode's virtual console.